reactjs/react.dev/content/docs/reference-react-component.md

 >
 > If you used `componentWillReceiveProps` for **re-computing some data only when a prop changes**, [use a memoization helper instead](/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).
 >
-> If you used `componentWillReceiveProps` to **"mirror" a prop in the state**, consider either making a component [fully controlled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
-Both of these solutions are simpler and lead to less bugs.
+> If you used `componentWillReceiveProps` to **"reset" some state when a prop changes**, consider either making a component [fully controlled](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled with a `key`](/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
 >
 > In very rare cases, you might want to use the [`getDerivedStateFromProps`](#static-getderivedstatefromprops) lifecycle as a last resort.